mitsuhiko/lucumr/2017/6/5/diversity-in-technology.rst

 So when someone cancels a conference because the speaker lineup after a blind selection was 100% male it just shows how bad the imbalance in the developer community is.
-It's not not unfair to try to artificially bring balance a conference because the fact that the community is this imbalanced to that extend is a problem that needs fixing and will not fix itself naturally.
+It's not unfair to try to artificially bring balance a conference because the fact that the community is this imbalanced to that extend is a problem that needs fixing and will not fix itself naturally.